vladbph/cymatix-doc/README.md

     GREETING: (Hello World|hi|hello)
 ```
 ***GREETING*** is the ***intent***, 'Hello world' is how you say it.
 You may ask what if the intent is not specified?
 Well - this means that utterance 'Hello World' will not have any associations.
 This is very important point to understand - you can describe things two ways a) by what ***it is*** and b) what ***it is not***.
 We will come to this later.
 So, this is it.
 Literally, 3 lines of code get you there.
-The deduction of the phrase 'Hello World' will be
+The inference of the phrase 'Hello World' will be
 ```json
     {"t_intent":"GREETING"}
 ```